First direct search for light dark matter interactions in a transition-edge sensor

 \subsection{Backgrounds}

-As is evident from dedicated intrinsics measurements for ALPS~II~\cite{Shah:2021wsp}, non-negligible backgrounds are already present at energies above \qty{1}{\electronvolt}.
+As is evident from dedicated intrinsic background measurements for ALPS~II~\cite{Shah:2021wsp}, non-negligible backgrounds are already present at energies above \qty{1}{\electronvolt}.
 These include ambient radioactivity from materials that are part of the setup or energy depositions by cosmic rays (\textit{e.g.} in the silicon substrate).
 For example, it is likely that the zirconium dioxide fiber sleeves surrounding the TES chips include radionuclides that could produce spurious signals in the TES~\cite{Bastidon:2016}.
 This is also supported by dedicated simulations matching the expectations from background measurements~\cite{RubieraGimeno:2024}.
 Subsequent analysis procedures can reduce the intrinsic backgrounds at \qty{1.165}{\electronvolt} to below $\qty{6.9e-6}{\per\second}$ while maintaining up to 90\% acceptance for \qty{1064}{\nano\meter} signal photons~\cite{Shah:2021wsp,Meyer:2023ffd}.
 The signal acceptance is expected to be lower for lower energy pulses due to a decrease in the signal-to-noise ratio.
-Due to the lowered DAQ trigger threshold compared to ALPS~II studies, the majority of background counts in our dataset are expected to originate from electronic baseline noise of the detection system.
+Due to the lowered DAQ trigger threshold compared to ALPS~II studies, the majority of background counts in our dataset are expected to originate from noise of the detection system.

 The pulse shape analysis (thoroughly discussed in \refcite{RubieraGimeno:2024}), uses fitting functions for expected photon-signal shapes and implements cuts on parameters such as rise time $\tau_\rise$ and decay time $\tau_\decay$.
 This can be adapted for lower signal energies as well, according to the applied trigger.
 Therefore, we employ the pulse shape analysis to mitigate the impact of backgrounds on our DM constraints by eliminating pulses that are clearly distinct from photon-like signals.
+A similar study of photon-like dark counts in a TES has been performed for part of our investigated energy range using a principal component analysis (PCA) in \refcite{Manenti:2024etv}.
 Further mitigation of backgrounds may be achieved using machine learning techniques, as in \refcite{Meyer:2023ffd}, and we defer this to future work.